(Environmental Accounting) Overseas Affiliates (Manufacturing Bases)

-Of the Yamaha Group's overseas manufacturing companies, two companies in Indonesia introduced environmental accounting in fiscal 2004.
+Of the Yamaha Group's overseas affiliates (manufacturing bases), two companies in Indonesia introduced environmental accounting in fiscal 2004.
 Three more introduced environmental accounting in fiscal 2006, bringing all manufacturing companies in Indonesia into the system.

 - PT.
 Yamaha Electronics Manufacturing Indonesia